Back to People

 1930Age 49

-First recorded successful medical use of penicillin (Cecil Paine)
+First recorded successful clinical use of penicillin (Cecil Paine)

 Confidence